TelegramBots/book/src/4/payments.md

 Both process are similar, so we will demonstrate how to do a Telegram Stars payment (simpler) and give you some info about the difference for Physical Goods.

-## Important preliminary notes
+## Important notes for physical goods

-For physical goods, before starting, you need to talk to [@BotFather](https://t.me/BotFather), select one of the supported [Payment providers](https://core.telegram.org/bots/payments#supported-payment-providers) (you need to open an account on the provider website), and complete the connection procedure linking your bot with your provider account.
+Before starting, you need to talk to [@BotFather](https://t.me/BotFather), select one of the supported [Payment providers](https://core.telegram.org/bots/payments#supported-payment-providers) (you need to open an account on the provider website), and complete the connection procedure linking your bot with your provider account.